naimur-rahman123/naimur-rahman123/README.md

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="60"> A little more about me...
 <p align="left">I didn't study Computer Science.
-In fact, I studied Electrical & Electronic Engineering at my university, RUET but I love computers.
-I love everything about them.
-During first semester of my University after taking first programming course, this passion of mine even grew more.
-So I got myself committed into programming.
-Mostly I am self taught but I got help from my university teachers, friends and other Senior Developers.
+In fact, I studied Electrical & Electronic Engineering at my university, RUET.
+During first semester of my University after taking first programming course, programming became a passion of mine and I got hooked.
 I spend eight to ten hours a day in front of a computer screen as I am coding, debugging, or discussing coding practices and methods with other programmers.
 I started competetive programming just for fun and later won more 3 University Level Programming Contests.
 I have a decent knowledge in Data Structures and Algorithms.
 I have experience working with other developers on real client projects.
 When I am not programming, I am teaching about computers at the university helping others to learn programming and making others become interested in technologies or I am joing Tech Festivals.
 I do enjoy my work.😊</p>

 </br>